 The Rhus genus is native to North America.
-In the U.S., poison ivy grows everywhere but on the West Coast, while another vine (sometimes shrub), poison oak grows primarily on the West Coast.
+In the U.S., poison ivy grows everywhere but on the West Coast, while poison oak grows primarily on the West Coast.
 Poison sumac grows in damp and swampy wooded areas in the southeastern U.S. and in some areas of the Northeast.
 In plant taxonomy, all three are sometimes classified as Toxicodendron rather than Rhus ("Toxicodendron" is from the Greek and literally means "poison tree").
-This article deals mainly with Rhus radicans, but most of the facts related here also pertain to poison oak and sumac (especially to the former).
+Poison ivy (Rhus radicans) is the most widespread and most common.

 The trademark grouping of three leaflets on Rhus radicans has a reddish tinge when the leaves first come out in the spring, but the leaves turn green in the summer.
 Although the color (white) of its berries is often mentioned as a method for poison ivy identification, it is not as reliable as is identification by leaf.
 The berries, after all, are produced only at the end of the growing season.

 Knowing about the berries would do you little good when attempting identification in the spring, for example.
 Poison oak and poison sumac also have white berries.

 Treating Poison Ivy Rash With Natural, Home Remedies: Jewelweed

 Some people have such a severe reaction to poison ivy that they need to visit a physician and get a shot.
 It usually takes about two weeks to get rid of poison ivy rash.
 For a home remedy, try applying the crushed leaves of jewelweed (Impatiens capensis).
 Jewelweed is a common weed in damp areas, and this "treatment" may very well be growing right in your own backyard.

 One organic method used to get rid of poison ivy is to pull it out by the roots.
-The roots must be disposed of; do not burn!
+The roots must be disposed of; do not burn them!
 Inhaling fumes from burning poison ivy causes far greater health problems than just the rash caused by skin contact.
 Another natural removal method is smothering.
-Smothering entails cutting the plants back close to the ground, then placing newspapers, cardboard, old carpeting, tarps, mulch or some other covering on top.
+Smothering entails cutting the plants back close to the ground, then placing newspapers, cardboard, old carpeting, tarps, mulch, or some other covering on top.
 However, be aware that, even after you kill poison ivy plants, they remain toxic.
 So be careful in disposing of the roots of the dead vines after pulling back the smothering agent (even if you've waited for years).